-Before filling out the online form below, please make sure you have read through the eligibility requirements and completed all tasks on the application checklist.
+Before filling out the application form below, please make sure you have read through the eligibility requirements and completed all tasks on the application checklist.
 Incomplete applications will not be considered.

 - Preference is given to students who have at least sophomore standing.

 - All students selected for fellowships must be enrolled at the College for the entire duration of the fellowship and present at a Cornell Fellows Showcase.

 - Students must earn academic credit as part of their Cornell Fellowship experience.

 - The fellowship experience must be approximately 8 weeks/2 blocks in duration and can take place during the summer or during the academic year.

 - Students completing fellowships during their senior year must be enrolled in at least one course on campus following the conclusion of the fellowship.